-COLUMBUS, Ohio (AP) — A concealed weapons permit would become optional and the requirement that individuals “promptly” notify police officers that they are carrying a concealed weapon would be eliminated, under legislation proposed in the Ohio Senate.
+COLUMBUS, Ohio (AP) — A concealed weapons permit would become optional and the requirement that individuals “promptly” notify police officers they are carrying a concealed weapon would be eliminated, under proposed legislation in the Ohio House.

-The bill is similar to a measure pending in the Ohio House, and is one of several GOP-backed proposals in recent years seeking to expand gun rights in Ohio.
-The new concealed weapons bill, dubbed “Constitutional Carry” by its backers, was introduced Aug.
-5 by state Sen. Terry Johnson, a Republican from southern Ohio’s Scioto County.
+The bill is similar to a measure pending in the state Senate, and one of several GOP-backed proposals in recent years seeking to expand gun rights in Ohio.
+The concealed weapons bill, dubbed “Constitutional Carry” by its backers, is sponsored by Republican Reps.
+Tom Brinker of Cincinnati and Kris Jordan of Ostrander in central Ohio.